They stole our Pocky!

 We are currently witnessing the most outrageous act of credit stealing any of us have ever seen.
 It's unbelievable.

 Unfair credit-taking isn't new.
-Whether on a LinkedIn profile, in a creative portfolio, or even in a meeting, it happens.
+Whether on a LinkedIn profile, in a creative portfolio, or even in a meeting.
+Itt happens.

 But this one is a doozy.
 A new low in credit stealing.

-We recently discovered that another Los Angeles area agency is claiming a campaign we concepted and executed was actually their work.
+We recently learned that another Los Angeles area agency is claiming a campaign we concepted and executed was their work.
 They present it as a case study on their website, in PR, social media and now their newest 2026 sizzle reel.
+Oh, and featuring our staff.

 And apparently, they’ve been doing it for years.